 Tilden Park behind the Merry-Go-Round

 Navigate to the intersection of Lake Anza Road and Brook Road in Tilden Regional Park.
 Head down to the bottom of Brook Road, park in the lot, and follow the only trail out of the lot 100 feet or so down to the stream.
 Explore!
+Throw rocks and sticks into the water!
 We’ve found finger-length rainbow trout here as well as lots of banana slugs.
+Be careful is crossing the stream.
+Sadly, the Fairy Post Office that was off the Curran trail was damaged in the rain.

 Annie Burke also recommends mushroom hunting while you’re there: